-The seismic-reflection profiles presented on sheet 7 provide a third dimension-depth beneath the seafloor-to complement the surficial seafloor-mapping data already presented (sheets 1 through 6) for the Offshore of Gaviota map area.
+The seismic-reflection profiles presented on sheet 7 provide a third dimension-depth beneath the seafloor-to complement the surficial seafloor-mapping data already presented (sheets 1 through 6) for the Offshore of Point Conception map area.
 These data, which are collected at several resolutions, extend to varying depths in the subsurface, depending on the purpose and mode of data acquisition.
-The seismic-reflection profiles (sheet 7) provide information on sediment character, distribution, and thickness; the profiles also provide information on potential geologic hazards, which include (1) active faults, such as the south strand of the Santa Ynez Fault, (2) areas that are prone to strong ground motion, and (3) areas that have potential for slope failure, such as on the shelf break and the seaward margin of the Gaviota sediment bar.
+The seismic-reflection profiles (sheet 7) provide information on sediment character, distribution, and thickness; the profiles also provide information on potential geologic hazards, which include active faults, areas that are prone to strong ground motion, and areas that have potential for tsunamigenic slope failures.
 The information on faults provides essential input to national and state earthquake-hazard maps and assessments (see, for example, Petersen and others, 2014).

-The maps on sheet 8 show the following interpretations, which are based on the seismic-reflection profiles on sheet 7: the thickness of the composite uppermost Pleistocene and Holocene sediment unit; the depth to base of this uppermost unit; and both the local and regional distribution of faults and earthquake epicenters (includes new data from this report, as well as from Jennings and Bryant, 2010; U.S. Geological Survey and California Geological Survey, 2016; and U.S. Geological Survey, 2016).
+The maps on sheet 8 show the following interpretations, which are based on the seismic-reflection profiles on sheet 7: the thickness of the composite uppermost Pleistocene and Holocene sediment unit; the depth to base of this uppermost unit; and both the local and regional distribution of faults (includes new data from this report, as well as from Jennings and Bryant, 2010; U.S. Geological Survey and California Geological Survey, 2016; and Johnson and others, 2017b) and earthquake epicenters (U.S. Geological Survey, 2016).